all

 Split – Milna – Hvar – Korčula – Lastovo – Vis – Maslinica – Split

 The city is famous for its beaches and the great fortified palace at its center.
 The Palace was built by the Roman emperor Diocletian.
-It is a perfect place to start Your sailing vacation.
+It is a perfect place to start your sailing vacation.
 In the area 50 km around Split, you can charter a yacht and sail out from six nautical marinas.
-Basically, you can find and rent any vessel: sailboat, sail or power catamaran, small motorboat or luxury motor yacht, gulet, or luxury motorsailer.
+Basically, you can find and rent any vessel: sailboat, sail or power catamaran, small motorboat, or luxury motor yacht, gulet, or luxury motorsailer.

 split-city-secret-adriatic.jpg